-You get qualified leads on your sales radar.
+You get qualified leads on the radar of your sales team.

-You can organize the rest of your leads in a manner that allows your marketing and sales teams to determine the next step to address them.
+You can organize the rest of your leads to allow your marketing and sales teams to determine the next step to address them.

 It helps your marketing and sales team optimize their time, allowing them to focus on qualified leads and not waste their time on leads that aren’t a good fit for your company.

 What Exactly is the Inbound Lead Qualification Process?